-A. If agreed to by Ecology, develop appropriate mailing lists, prepare drafts of public notices and fact sheets at important stages of the remedial action, such as the submission of work plans, remedial investigation/feasibility study reports, cleanup action plans, and engineering design reports.
-As appropriate, Ecology will edit, finalize, and distribute such fact sheets and prepare and distribute public notices of Ecology's presentations and meetings.

-B. Notify Ecology's project coordinator prior to the preparation of all press releases and fact sheets, and before major meetings with the interested public and local governments.
+- A. If agreed to by Ecology, develop appropriate mailing lists, prepare drafts of public notices and fact sheets at important stages of the remedial action, such as the submission of work plans, remedial investigation/feasibility study reports, cleanup action plans, and engineering design reports.
+As appropriate, Ecology will edit, finalize, and distribute such fact sheets and prepare and distribute public notices of Ecology's presentations and meetings. - B. Notify Ecology's project coordinator prior to the preparation of all press releases and fact sheets, and before major meetings with the interested public and local governments.
 Likewise, Ecology shall notify Defendant prior to the issuance of all press releases and fact sheets, and before major meetings with the interested public and local governments.
-For all press releases, fact sheets, meetings, and other outreach efforts by Defendant that do not receive prior Ecology approval, Defendant shall clearly indicate to its audience that the press release, fact sheet, meeting, or other outreach effort was not sponsored or endorsed by Ecology.

-C. When requested by Ecology, participate in public presentations on the progress of the remedial action at the Site.
-Participation may be through attendance at public meetings to assist in answering questions, or as a presenter.

-D. When requested by Ecology, arrange and/or continue information repositories at the following locations:
+For all press releases, fact sheets, meetings, and other outreach efforts by Defendant that do not receive prior Ecology approval, Defendant shall clearly indicate to its audience that the press release, fact sheet, meeting, or other outreach effort was not sponsored or endorsed by Ecology. - C. When requested by Ecology, participate in public presentations on the progress of the remedial action at the Site.
+Participation may be through attendance at public meetings to assist in answering questions, or as a presenter. - D. When requested by Ecology, arrange and/or continue information repositories at the following locations:

-1 2 1.Burien Public Library 400 S.W.
-152nd street Burien, WA 98166 3 (206) 243-34902.
-Ecology's Northwest Regional Office 4 2.
-Ecology's Northwest Regional Office 3190 160 th Avenue SE Bellevue, WA 98008-5452 5 (425) 649-7190
+1. Burien Public Library 400 S.W.
+152nd street Burien, WA 98166 (206) 243-3490

-At a minimum, copies of all public notices, fact sheets, and documents relating to public comment periods shall be promptly placed in these repositories.
-A copy of all documents related to this site shall be maintained in the repository at Ecology's Northwest Regional Office in Bellevue, Washington.

-XXVIII.
-DURATION OF DECREE

-The remedial program required pursuant to this Decree shall be maintained and continued until Defendant has received written notification from Ecology that the requirements of this Decree have been satisfactorily completed.
-This Decree shall remain in effect until dismissed by the Court.
-When dismissed, Section XVIII (Covenant Not to Sue) and Section XIX (Contribution Protection) shall survive.

-XXIX.
-CLAIMS AGAINST THE STATE

-Defendant hereby agrees that it will not seek to recover any costs accrued in implementing the remedial action required by this Decree from the State of Washington or any of its agencies; and further, that Defendant will make no claim against the State Toxics Control Account or any local Toxics Control Account for any costs incurred in implementing this Decree.
-Except as provided above, however, Defendant expressly reserves its right to seek to recover any costs incurred in implementing this Decree from any other PLP.
-This Section does not limit or address funding that may be provided under Chapter 173-322 WAC.

-XXX.
-EFFECTIVE DATE

-This Decree is effective upon the date it is entered by the Court.
+1 2 3 4 2.
+Ecology's Northwest Regional Office 3190 160 th Avenue SE Bellevue, WA 98008-5452 (425) 649-7190 5 At a minimum, copies of all public notices, fact sheets, and documents relating to public 6 comment periods shall be promptly placed in these repositories.
+A copy of all documents related 7 to this site shall be maintained in the repository at Ecology's Northwest Regional Office in 8 Bellevue, Washington.
+9 XXVIII.
+DURATION OF DECREE 10 The remedial program required pursuant to this Decree shall be maintained and continued 11 until Defendant has received written notification from Ecology that the requirements of this 12 Decree have been satisfactorily completed.
+This Decree shall remain in effect until dismissed 13 by the Court.
+When dismissed, Section XVIII (Covenant Not to Sue) and Section XIX 14 (Contribution Protection) shall survive.
+15 XXIX.
+CLAIMS AGAINST THE STATE 16 Defendant hereby agrees that it will not seek to recover any costs accrued in 17 implementing the remedial action required by this Decree from the State of Washington or any 18 of its agencies; and further, that Defendant will make no claim against the State Toxics Control 19 Account or any local Toxics Control Account for any costs incurred in implementing this Decree.
+20 Except as provided above, however, Defendant expressly reserves its right to seek to recover 21 any costs incurred in implementing this Decree from any other PLP.
+This Section does not limit 22 or address funding that may be provided under WAC 173-322.
+23 XXX.
+EFFECTIVE DATE 24 This Decree is effective upon the date it is entered by the Court.